Frank Mascara

 Frank Robert Mascara (January 19, 1930 – July 10, 2011) was an American Democratic politician from Pennsylvania who served four terms in the United States House of Representatives from 1995 to 2003.
-He was the uncle of St. Lucie County, Florida Sheriff Ken Mascara.
-His Grandson Matthew Mascara entered the political arena by earning the Democratic nomination for Westmoreland County treasurer, however falling short in the general election garnering 41% of the vote.

 Early life, education, and early political career

 Mascara briefly served in the United States Army after World War II and was an accountant before entering politics.
 He obtained a B.A. from California University of Pennsylvania in 1972.

 Mascara next served as an elected official in Washington County, near Pittsburgh, for nearly 20 years.
 He was elected county controller in 1973 and as County Commissioner in 1979.
 He served on the Washington County Commission for 15 years, many of them as chairman.